As a home inspector, you know you need a solid social media presence — but you don’t have a lot of spare time to devote to managing your social feeds.

 Let’s take a look at a few general things to stay away from when you’re curating content for your Facebook page.

 1. Stay away from controversy

-While you’ll have to decide for yourself on what constitutes “politics,” it’s a good rule of thumb to stay as non-confrontational as possible.
+While you’ll have to decide what constitutes “politics,” it’s a good rule of thumb to stay as non-confrontational as possible.

 Don’t alienate your customers by posting abrasive or offensive things.
-Most people suggest staying away from religion and politics as much as possible, even on your personal profile.
-It’s not hard for the curious potential customer to look you up to find out more about you.
+Most people suggest avoiding religion and politics as much as possible, even on your personal profile.
+It’s not hard for the curious potential customer to look you up to learn more about you.

-If you’re posting rude or inflammatory things, especially about controversial issues, you might be alienating a large segment of potential customers.
+If you’re posting rude or inflammatory things, especially about controversial issues, you might alienate many potential customers.

 2. Don’t only post about your business

-As a home inspection business, your customers aren’t using your services every day, and your services rarely change.
+As a home inspection business, your customers aren’t using your services daily, and your services rarely change.
 Because of this, it’s a good idea to post about more than just your business.
-Try to spend 20% of your posting time talking about your business, and the other 80% about things tangentially related to it.
+Try to spend 20% of your posting time talking about your business and the other 80% about things tangentially related to it.

 For example, you might post on: